-If you don't meet these requirements, you can deploy a dedicated controller pair using either the Cisco 5500 Series Wireless LAN Controller or a Cisco Flex 7500 Series Cloud Controller.
+If you don't meet these requirements, you can deploy a dedicated controller pair using a Cisco 5500 Series Wireless Controller, or a Cisco Virtual Wireless Controller, or a Cisco Flex 7500 Series Cloud Controller.
 The controller should be connected to the server room or data center.
 For resiliency, the design uses two controllers for the remote sites, although you can add more controllers to provide additional capacity and resiliency to this design.